SEND Information Report

 The structured conversations enable the class teacher and parent/carers to have time to talk about priorities, key issues or to indentify issues.
 At the end of every structured conversation it will allow both teacher and parent to plan agreed targets, develop an action plan or set achievable outcomes.

 At Rackham we want parents to become more engaged in their child’s learning, have increased confidence in the education system and better relationships with their child’s school.
-With holding 3 structured conversations throughout the year with parent/carers this allows the class teacher to plan and provide the best support for the child/children.
+Holding 3 structured conversations throughout the year with parent/carers allows the class teacher to plan and provide the best support for the child/children.

 If I am not happy with the provision at the school, how can I share my concerns or make a complaint?

-If you are not happy with the SEN provision at the school, please contact the class teacher or SEN co-ordinator or the Head teacher, to share your concerns.
+If you are not happy with the SEND provision at the school, please contact the class teacher or SEND co-ordinator to share your concerns.

 How are parents involved in the school?
 How can I be involved?